Schools across the United States are turning to artificial intelligence to help prevent school shootings and other life-threatening attacks.

 As advanced as these solutions are, they do have limitations.

-- None of the companies USA TODAY talked to claim the ability to catch suspect behavior every time.
+- None of the companies USA TODAY talked to are 100% accurate.
 False positives sometimes arise.

 Even with these limitations, school officials are on board with embracing these solutions for the sake of their students.
-Rich O’Malley, superintendent of Florence 1 schools in South Carolina (a district that pays for Gaggle), says that “just saving one life or being able to touch one student who has an issue makes it priceless.
+Rich O’Malley, Superintendent of Florence 1 schools in South Carolina (a Gaggle distract), says that “just saving one life or being able to touch one student who has an issue makes it priceless.
 As a superintendent, probably the number one issue I hear from parents is school security.”

 AI researchers often highlight the importance of responsible innovation.
 But what exactly does that mean?
 Find out with cutting-edge online training from IEEE.
 Artificial Intelligence and Ethics in Design: Responsible Innovation is a five-course program focused on integrating AI and autonomous systems within product and systems design.
 Intended for industry professionals, this program is all about applying the ethics of AI to the business of design.
 Connect with an IEEE Content Specialist to learn more